gregcope/chimetAlexaSkill/README.md

-e Chimet Weather data Alexa Skill
+# Chimet Weather data Alexa Skill

 ## Intro
+1. Ask alexa for "Chichester met data"
+2. Should reply with something like: `Chimet.
+2:10 pm.
+22 January.
+Wind mean 9.0, gusting 9.7, direction 097.
+Tide height 2.09.
+Air temp 6.3 degrees.`

+Based on AWS Space skill example alex app

+## What is chimet?
 Chimet [http://www.chimet.co.uk/] is one of a group of near real time weather data stations in Solent, Southern England, UK.
 Primarly used by sailors to understnad the live weather in common stomping grounds.
 Chimet is actually on a mark called "West Pole".
 This is a "dolphin" - a marine term for a tripod mark.
 West Pole (the marks name) is situated just south of chichest harbour entrance, and marks the endof Chichested bar sand bank.

 It looks like this;